subhash011/compilers-sem6/INSTRUCTIONS.md

 3. tests: This target runs all the test files in the tests/ directory except the custom.tig and writes the output ast to tig_test.out with each ast below its corresponding file name.

+4. run: This target can be used to pass input to tiger from the terminal.

-4. clean: Cleans all the generated files.
+5. clean: Cleans all the generated files.
 ```